pancpp/vimrc/README.md

 ```

 ## Plugin ##
-The default plugins have been installed in this repository include:
+The default plugins have been installed and configured in this repository include:

 * [**vim-pathogen**](https://github.com/tpope/vim-pathogen)
 * [**nerdtree**](https://github.com/scrooloose/nerdtree)